samikeijonen/uuups/README.md

 ## Template files

 We try to avoid having lot's of similar template files in the root folder.
-In fact, there is only `index.php` template file with code `Hybrid\render_view( 'index' )`.
-This loads `resources/views/index.php` file.
+In fact, in root there is only `index.php` template file but that should never be loaded unless plugins do some weird things.

+Main fallback template file is found in `resources/views/index.php`.

+All the template files are also in `resources/views/` folder.
+In there template files are organized in sub-folder using `Hybrid\render_view()` and `Hybrid\get_template_hierarchy()` functions.

-You could have other top-level templates, like `page.php`, `archive.php`, etc. in the root `resources/views/` folder and get used like they typically would in theme root.
+You could have other top-level templates, like `page.php`, `archive.php`, etc. in the root of `resources/views/` folder and get used like they typically would in theme root.
 But we try to avoid that also by organizing template files in different folders.

-To summarize: All the template files are in `resources/views/` folder.
-In there template files are organized in sub-folder using `Hybrid\render_view()` and `Hybrid\get_template_hierarchy()` functions.

 ### Hybrid\render_view() function